idimetrix/idimetrix/README.md

 - ⭐ Worked on innovative and cutting-edge projects
 - ⭐ Contribute to industry thought leadership
 - ⭐ Contribute to open source and private source
-- ⭐ Master new technologies, master computer science and mathematics
+- ⭐ Master new technologies, computer science, and mathematics

 Proficiencies: